ChainSecurity/near-for-auditors/docs/basics.md

 * Each account has a human readable name in the form of ``[<subdomain>.]*near``.
 * Multiple public keys can sign transactions for one account using the corresponding private keys.
 These public keys are called [Full Access Keys](https://docs.near.org/docs/concepts/account#access-keys).
 * Public keys can have limited access to an account [Function Call Keys](https://docs.near.org/docs/concepts/account#function-call-keys).
 These keys are allowed to make a specific function calls to a specific account and spend a limited amount of NEAR tokens stored in the account.
 A formal specification of the concept can be found [here](https://nomicon.io/DataStructures/AccessKey.html#accesskeypermissionfunctioncall).
-* An account can store a contract and still operate as a normal user account (?).
+* An account can store a contract and still operate as a normal user account.
 This means that an account that stores a contract can make arbitrary calls to other contracts since it is controlled by the users who have Full Access Keys.

 ### Actions